openthread/openthread/src/cli/README.md

 ### route add \<prefix\> [s] [prf]

-Add a valid prefix to the network data.
+Add a valid prefix to the Network Data.

 * s: Stable flag
-* prf: Default router preference, which may be: 'high', 'med', or 'low'.
+* prf: Default Router Preference, which may be: 'high', 'med', or 'low'.

 ```bash
 > route add 2001:dead:beef:cafe::/64 pvsr 0